 Think of your arm or leg hair.
-If you were to shave it off, it would grow back, but after a certain length it stops.
+If you were to shave it off, it would grow back, but after a certain length, it stops.
 This is when you have hit terminal length.
 On a beard, different parts of your face hit terminal length at different stages of growth.
-For example, your sideburns typically hit terminal length faster that the area around and below your chin.
+For example, your sideburns typically hit terminal length faster than the area around and below your chin.
 This is the reason why beards tend to have an oval shape when left untouched.
 Your mustache will also hit terminal length before your beard.
-This is especially true for the middle section of the stache.
+This is especially true for the middle section of the ‘stache.

 Kissing With a Beard

 The trick to solving the issue for you is pretty simple.
 You need to keep it moisturized with either beard oil or some beard balm!
-It not only keeps your beard moisturized and smooth, but also your skin.
+It not only keeps your beard moisturized and smooth but also your skin.
 Keeping the entire area moisturized will keep your whiskers from irritating your partner’s skin as well as your own.
 If the damage has already been done, just do the same thing you’d do for a sunburn and put some aloe vera on it to soothe the redness.

-Our channel covers everything from haircuts, to how to eat with a beard.
+Our channel covers everything from haircuts to how to eat with a beard.
 We take community feedback on what you want to see most, then talk about it for an upcoming video.
 Watch a video about shaping and trimming your beard, then check out how growing a beard is different as you age!